 The TRS was prepared by independent third-party consultants.
-The Company cautions that the PFS, which is summarized in the TRS, is preliminary in nature, and is based on technical and economic assumptions which are expected to be further refined and evaluated in a full feasibility study which may be completed in the future.
+The Company cautions that the PFS which is summarized in the TRS is preliminary in nature, and is based on technical and economic assumptions which are expected to be further refined and evaluated in a full feasibility study which may be completed in the future.
 The TRS is based on a mineral resource estimate effective as of August 20, 2021.
-The Company has determined that the mineral resource estimate of August 20, 2021 remains current as of December 31, 2021, and has no reason to believe that the mineral resource estimate is no longer current as of June 30, 2022.
+The Company has determined that the mineral resource estimate of August 20, 2021 remains current as of December 31, 2021.

-On March 9, 2022, the Company announced that the Board approved a 2022 budget of \$3.2 million.
+On March 9, 2022, the Company announced that the Board had approved a 2022 budget of \$3.2 million.
 The 2022 work program will advance the baseline environmental data collection in critical areas of hydrology and waste rock geochemical characterization needed to support future permitting, as well as advance community engagement.